Today we're going to talk all about SEO for CEOs: search engine optimization for chief executive officers of small- and midsize businesses.

 It’s not like you, as your company’s CEO or president, want to be the one that's going to manage everything.
 But a high level, knowing the right SEO questions to ask, will make a world of difference, to make sure that you're focused on the right priorities.

 SEO is Just One Traffic Generation Tactic

-The reality: no business decides to invest in SEO just for the sake of doing SEO.
+The reality is that no business decides to invest in SEO for the sake of doing SEO.

-You’re investing in SEO because SEO supports your small business’ SMART goals -- your goals that are specific, measurable, attainable, relevant, and time-bound.
+You’re investing in SEO because SEO supports your small business’ SMART goals- specific, measurable, attainable, relevant, and time-bound.

 In order to make sure that you connect the dots between SEO, that’s way at the beginning of the sales process, way at the top of the sales funnel, and what you're expecting to fall out of the bottom of the sales funnel with new clients, new sales, and new revenue sources, there are a lot of moving parts.